openml/docs/docs/React.md

 headers or sidebars, it is used mainly for user login and registration.
 Finally, `themes` contains the overall theme styling for the entire website.

 ### Styling
 To keep a consistent style and minimize dependencies and complexity, we build on [Material UI](https://material-ui.com/) components and [FontAwesome](https://fontawesome.com) icons.
-Theming is defined in `themes/index.js` and loaded in as a contect (`ThemeContext`) in `App.js`.
+Theming is defined in `themes/index.js` and loaded in as a context (`ThemeContext`) in `App.js`.
 More specific styling is always defined through styled components in the corresponding pages.